Dead Butt Syndrome: How Weak Glutes Cause Back Pain

 How Sitting Puts Your Glutes to Sleep

-Additionally, the constant pressure from sitting compresses blood flow to your glute muscles, reducing the delivery of oxygen and nutrients they need to function optimally.
+On top of that, the constant pressure from sitting compresses blood flow to your glute muscles, reducing the delivery of oxygen and nutrients they need to function properly.
 Over time, this leads to muscle atrophy, where your glutes become weaker and smaller from lack of use.
 It’s the classic “use it or lose it” scenario playing out in slow motion.

 The Domino Effect: How Weak Glutes Cause Back Pain